ComedicChimera/LUX2/README.md

 # SyClone
-The Official Github Repository for the SyClone Compiler
+The early form of Whirlwind.
+Incomplete and archived for safe-keeping.

+This repository is **deprecated** and will not developed anymore henceforth.

+Check out the modern Whirlwind repo: https://github.com/ComedicChimera/Whirlwind